Enalmada/drizzle-helpers/README.md

 - process.env.DATABASE_URL - although best practice is to not use process in a module, it was just most practical for MVP.
 Referring to drizzle config file value would be ideal.
-- modules `drizzle-orm/postgres-js` and `postgres`.
+- modules `drizzle-orm/postgres-js` and `postgres` are bundled.
 See Dockerfile and entrypoint.sh for examples of how it could be used in production

 usage
 `node node_modules/@enalmada/drizzle-helpers/dist/migrate <migration directory>`